catmona/kitty-night/README.md

-*a cool theme for cool cats who stay up at night*
+*a theme for cool cats who stay up at night*